storesafe/cordova-sqlcipher-adapter/README.md

 - Windows platform support is now disabled in this plugin version, with CRYPTO provider (libTomCrypt) completely removed (ref: [litehelpers / Cordova-sqlcipher-adapter#63](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/63)).
 For future consideration: enable Windows build again with encryption using a recent build of the OpenSSL crypto library ref: [litehelpers/Cordova-sqlcipher-adapter#30](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/30)
 - Alpha version:
-  - SQLCipher `3.4.2` with FTS3/FTS5 update from SQLite 3.26.0 (security update) for iOS/macOS from <https://github.com/brodybits/sqlcipher/tree/3.4.x%2Bfts-update> (`3.4.x+fts-update` branch)
+  - SQLCipher `4.0.1` (major update) for iOS/macOS
-  - SQLCipher `3.5.9` for Android, with FTS3/FTS5 update from SQLite 3.26.0 (security update) in custom build from <https://github.com/brodybits/android-database-sqlcipher/tree/3.5.x%2Bfts-update-custom-jars> (`3.5.x+fts-update-custom-jars` branch)
+  - SQLCipher `4.0.1` for Android, in custom build from <https://github.com/brodybits/android-database-sqlcipher/tree/4.0.x%2Bcustom-jar-build> (`4.0.x+custom-jar-build` branch)
   - with OpenSSL libcrypto for Android
   - using CommonCrypto framework for iOS/macOS
   - NO ENCRYPTION ENABLED (completely removed) for Windows